-Oral hygiene for teenagers is the best way for teenager to maintain a bright healthy smile.
+Oral hygiene for teenagers is the best way for a teenager to maintain a bright healthy smile.
 They should continue the excellent oral hygiene habits started in early childhood.
 Maintaining healthy teeth and gums is important for overall health at any age.
-Teenager’s care a lot about how they look so help your teen understand that bad oral hygiene can lead to stains, bad breath, missing teeth and many other dental problems.
+Teenager’s care a lot about how they look so help your teen understand that bad oral hygiene can lead to stains, bad breath, missing teeth, and many other dental problems.
 Whether or not you wear braces or other orthodontic treatment, it is important to:

 Brushing and Flossing